 The history of the naihanchi kata is that of karate itself.
 The Naihanchi Shodan kata is considered to be a kata of the Shuri Te lineage of karate.
 Shungo Sakagawa is considered to be the first true practitioner of karate, particularly Shuri Te.
 His art was a mixture of Shuri Te, the native Ryukyu fighting art, and Chinese Kempo.
-Shungo Sakagawa was a student of a Chinese military envoy Kusanku.
-After training with Kusanku, Sakagawa also became known as Tode Sakagawa, Tode referring to Chinese Kempo.
+Shungo Sakagawa was a student of the Chinese military envoy Kusanku.
+After training with Kusanku, Sakagawa became known as Tode Sakagawa.
+Tode refers to Chinese Kempo.

-Matsumura studied with other martial of the day as well.
-This included Chinto, Iwah & Wai Shin Zan all Chinese martial artist living on Ryukyu.
-Matsumura also travelled to China and studied martial arts in the city of Foochow, in the Fukien province.
-It is from here he brought back the Naihanchi Shodan kata which is believed to be from the Shouting White Crane style of Kung Fu.
+Matsumura studied with other martial artists of the day as well.
+This included Chinto, Iwah & Wai Shin Zan: all Chinese martial artists living on Ryukyu.
+Matsumura also traveled to China and studied martial arts in the city of Foochow, in the Fukien province.
+It is from here that he brought back the Naihanchi Shodan kata which is believed to be from the Shouting White Crane style of Kung Fu.

-Soken Matsumura passed on the Naihanchi Shodan kata to his grandson Nabe Matsumura and Chomo Hanishiro.
-Although Nabe Matsumura was probably the major teacher of Hanishiro.
+Soken Matsumura passed on the Naihanchi Shodan kata to his grandson Nabe Matsumura as well as Chomo Hanishiro.
+Nabe Matsumura was probably the main teacher of Hanishiro.
 Nabe was also later known as Old Man Nabe.

-The Naihanchi Shodan kata was then passed from Taika Oyata to Kaicho Allan Amor.
+The Naihanchi Shodan kata was then passed from Seiyu "Taika" Oyata to Allan Amor Kaicho.